choiyh592/BADDIE/README.md

     | {BRAINPART}_TENSORS | Directory containing tensor dataset containing the padded MRI files of {BRAINPART}|

     Brain parts categorized as left and right were placed into separate subdirectories named /left and /right.
-    The left and right images were merged into a single tensor dataset.
+    The tensors representing the left and right images were concatenated into a single tensor dataset, with the left image tensors preceding the right image tensors.

 * `text_files` : Subdirectory containing text files with straightforward names, which contains paths to created files.
 The order of paths in the text file corresponds to the sequential order specified in the `--inputtxt` file.\